WSU History and Evolution to a Statewide System

 The reach of WSU’s mission expanded significantly in 1989, when the University’s statewide campus system was established under former WSU President Samuel Smith in response to a request from the state government for Washington State University and the University of Washington to offer education at multiple locations around the state to serve place-bound and job-bound students.
 WSU located campuses in Vancouver, the Tri-Cities (Richland), and Spokane, with Spokane being a cooperative venture with Eastern Washington University.
 Creation of new WSU learning centers located statewide and the extended degree programs further expanded access to the University.

-The three regional campuses originally offered upper-division classes only and thus began as destinations for transfer students, which necessitated establishing strong relations with local community colleges.
+The three regional campuses originally offered upper-division classes only and thus began as destinations for transfer students, which necessitated establishing strong relations with local community colleges—a robust partnership that continues today.
 As enrollment grew throughout the 1990s, the campuses gained greater flexibility to serve the needs of the communities in which they were located.
 As an example, responding to community wishes, WSU Vancouver welcomed its first freshman class in fall 2006.
 WSU Tri-Cities followed suit in fall 2007.
 In 2011 the Spokane campus was designated by the University’s Board of Regents as WSU Health Sciences Spokane, and the campus now is predominately focused on professional education and health research.

 A campus in Everett was added in 2014 to meet the higher education needs of the north Puget Sound .
 WSU Everett remains a transfer campus.
 Instructional sites now also exist in Bremerton, Yakima, and Walla Walla.